If it’s January, then it’s time for WWE to start

 confirmation of a world title match, with the winner of the Rumble “headlining”

-In theory, if you win the Royal Rumble, you’ve got a
+of high esteem.
+In theory, if you win the Royal Rumble, you’ve got a huge

-huge spotlight cast on you for at least three months, longer if you manage to
+spotlight cast on you for at least three months, longer if you manage to win

-win the world title at WrestleMania.
-The Rumble can seriously help launch a
+the world title at WrestleMania.
+The Rumble can seriously help launch a career,

-But not all Rumble winners are created equally, and
+Not all Rumble winners are created equally, and not

 tangible prize attached to winning the Royal Rumble.
 The ’92 Rumble was